 Ben, over to you

 Thanks for having me.
 This is a topic I could talk about for hours.
 There’s no disputing it — I’m customer obsessed.
-I’d go as far to say that it’s the single biggest factor to winning in a competitive market.
+I’d go as far as to say that it’s the single biggest factor to winning in a competitive market.

-I’d love to share some tips I’ve had success with
+I’d love to share some tips I’ve had success with:

 1. You’re evolving, your plan should too

-Make a brainstorm on these three questions — if you’re anything like me, this will involve a whiteboard and a strong coffee.
+Brainstorm these three questions — if you’re anything like me, this will involve a whiteboard and a strong coffee.